Course Descriptions

 NAVAJO LINGUISTICS

-This course is an introduction to Navajo linguistics, the scientific study of the Navajo language.
-The first half of the course is devoted to the nuts and bolts of linguistics – phonetics, phonology, morphology, semantics, word class, syntax, pragmatics, and discourse.
-The second half of the course is dedicated to the functional aspects of language – sociolinguistics, language change, language contact, first language acquisition, second language acquisition, language and culture, and Native American linguistics.
-Students will gain an understanding of how the field of linguistics is applied to the Navajo language, therefore answering questions about what language is to the Navajo mind.
+This course is an introduction to Navajo Linguistics as a whole.
+The first half of the course is devoted to the nuts and bolts of linguistics: phonetics, phonology, morphology, semantics, word class, syntax, pragmatics, and discourse.
+The second half of the course is dedicated to the functional aspects of language: sociolinguistics, language change, language contact, first language acquisition, second language acquisition, language and culture, and Native American Linguistics.
+Students will gain an understanding of how the field of linguistics is applied to the Navajo language and answer questions about what the Navajo language is and how it functions for the Navajo speaker.